StreetSupport/gmhan/content/news-and-events/task-group-eoi.md

   location: Be a part of how the Network ends and prevents homelessness
 content:
   heading: Do you want be part of ending and preventing homelessness in Greater
-    Manchester?
-Express interest now in joining one of our new 'Task Groups'!
+    Manchester? ining one of our new 'Task Groups'!
   body: >-
     The Greater Manchester Homelessness Action Network (GMHAN) is a collaboration of everyone working to end and prevent homelessness in Greater